fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 * Label each button and control.
 Labels should use simple terminology and define any terms if necessary.
 * Labels should state simply what the button will do.
 If longer descriptions are needed, use an `aria-describedby` property.
 * Buttons, links, controls should make it clear what the outcome would be.
 For example: A choice called "I'm out of here" could be changed to "I'm out of here - quit game", or simply "Quit".
 * For graphical buttons, like icons on a toolbar, use `aria-labelledby` to label the button and then use a technique to hide the text visually.
-The following article shows how to visibly hide content, but keeping it accessible:  <a href="http://webaim.org/techniques/css/invisiblecontent/" rel="nofollow" target="_blank" class="link-external">"Invisible Content Just for Screen Reader Users" on WebAim.org</a>.
+The following article shows how to visibly hide content, but keeping it accessible:  <a href="http://webaim.org/techniques/css/invisiblecontent/" rel="nofollow" class="link-external">"Invisible Content Just for Screen Reader Users" on WebAim.org</a>.

 ## Communicating Events and Actions with Text and Sound

 A large part of interactive content are the events that happen during and after a user performs an action.
 Often these occur as on-screen visuals, animations, and transitions.
 The following are some techniques for creating an equivalent experience for non-sighted learners:

-* Use `aria-live` regions to communicate changes to the interface. <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions" rel="nofollow" target="_blank" class="link-external">"Aria Live Regions" article on Mozilla Developers</a> gives an overview of how `aria-live` is used.
+* Use `aria-live` regions to communicate changes to the interface. <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions" rel="nofollow" class="link-external">"Aria Live Regions" article on Mozilla Developers</a> gives an overview of how `aria-live` is used.
-* Use ARIA `describedby` to write text descriptions of what has happened. <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute" rel="nofollow" target="_blank" class="link-external">"Using the aria-describedby attribute" article on Mozilla Developers</a> shows how `describedby` can be used.
+* Use ARIA `describedby` to write text descriptions of what has happened. <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute" rel="nofollow" class="link-external">"Using the aria-describedby attribute" article on Mozilla Developers</a> shows how `describedby` can be used.
 * Consider use of various sounds to convey meaning.
-For example, to convey proximity of one object to another, use a tone of increasing pitch like a Theremin (visit <a href="https://en.wikipedia.org/wiki/Theremin" rel="nofollow" target="_blank" class="link-external">Theremin on Wikipedia</a>).
+For example, to convey proximity of one object to another, use a tone of increasing pitch like a Theremin (visit <a href="https://en.wikipedia.org/wiki/Theremin" rel="nofollow" class="link-external">Theremin on Wikipedia</a>).
-    * To find out more about how sound can be used to enhance learning, see <a href="https://wiki.fluidproject.org/display/fluid/Floe+Sonification+Work" rel="nofollow" target="_blank" class="link-external">Floe Sonification Work on the Fluid Project Wiki</a>.
+    * To find out more about how sound can be used to enhance learning, see <a href="https://wiki.fluidproject.org/display/fluid/Floe+Sonification+Work" rel="nofollow" class="link-external">Floe Sonification Work on the Fluid Project Wiki</a>.

 ##  Content Accessibility / Screen Readers

 Follow a good structure and use semantic markup:
-* <a href="http://webaim.org/techniques/screenreader/" rel="nofollow" target="_blank" class="link-external">WebAim.org - Designing for Screen Reader Compatibility</a>
+* <a href="http://webaim.org/techniques/screenreader/" rel="nofollow" class="link-external">WebAim.org - Designing for Screen Reader Compatibility</a>
 * [Inclusive Learning Design Handbook - Accessibility Principles](AccessibilityPrinciples.html)
 * Make sure to use HTML 5 semantic markup wherever possible: i.e. `<article>`, `<section>`, `<figure>`, `<aside>`, `<header>`, `<footer>`.
-For more information, see: <a href="https://developer.mozilla.org/en/docs/Web/HTML/Element" rel="nofollow" target="_blank" class="link-external">https://developer.mozilla.org/en/docs/Web/HTML/Element</a>
+For more information, see: <a href="https://developer.mozilla.org/en/docs/Web/HTML/Element" rel="nofollow" class="link-external">https://developer.mozilla.org/en/docs/Web/HTML/Element</a>
 * Use WAI-ARIA to improve accessibility.
-See: <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA" rel="nofollow" target="_blank" class="link-external">Mozilla Developer ARIA - good resource for learning, examples, blogs</a>.
+See: <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA" rel="nofollow" class="link-external">Mozilla Developer ARIA - good resource for learning, examples, blogs</a>.

 ## Visuals

 * Provide text descriptions for important visuals: images should have alt-text and longer text descriptions if necessary.
 Use `aria-describedby` or `longdesc` as required.
-See: <a href="http://www.w3.org/WAI/tutorials/images/complex/" rel="nofollow" target="_blank" class="link-external">http://www.w3.org/WAI/tutorials/images/complex/</a>
+See: <a href="http://www.w3.org/WAI/tutorials/images/complex/" rel="nofollow" class="link-external">http://www.w3.org/WAI/tutorials/images/complex/</a>
 * Content contained in the background (using background CSS property), :before or :after elements are ignored by screen readers.
 Do not put important content within these elements.
 Use `<figure>` and `<figcaption>` pattern as necessary for important graphics / images.
 * Ensure good contrast in colours and details.
-You can check your colours by using the <a href="http://webaim.org/resources/contrastchecker/" rel="nofollow" target="_blank" class="link-external">WebAIM Color Contrast Checker</a>.
+You can check your colours by using the <a href="http://webaim.org/resources/contrastchecker/" rel="nofollow" class="link-external">WebAIM Color Contrast Checker</a>.

 ## Punctuation